huangwb8/GSClassifier/README.md

 ## :camel: Tutorial

+> [Github wiki](https://github.com/huangwb8/GSClassifier/wiki) of GSClassifier would be still online but not maintained anymore.

-Please go to [wiki](https://github.com/huangwb8/GSClassifier/wiki) for step-by-step guides.
+Please go to [eBook](https://huangwb8.github.io/GSClassifier.principle/) for step-by-step guides.

 ## :alien: Authors